DennisGross/COOL-MC/README.md

 The *RL agent* is a wrapper around the trained policy and interacts with the environment.
 Currently implemented agents include Q-Learning, Hillclimbing, Deep Q-Learning, and REINFORCE.
 From a training perspective, the RL agent can be trained via the *Storm simulator* or an *OpenAI Gym*.
-From a verification perspective, the *model builder* uses the Storm simulator to incrementally build a DTMC (see next diagram) which is then *model checked* by Storm.
+From a verification perspective, the *model builder* uses the Storm simulator to incrementally build a DTMC (see next diagram), which is then *model checked* by Storm.
 Note that we only build the part of the model which is visited by the policy.
 For every state, the policy (the RL agent) is queried for an action.
 Now, according to the PRISM model, all transitions and states that may be reached via that action are explored to incrementally build a model that is restricted to the action-choices of the trained policy.
-The resulting model is fully probabilistic, as no action choices are left open, and is in fact a Markov chain induced by the original MDP and the policy.
+The resulting model is fully probabilistic, as no action choices are left open, and is a Markov chain induced by the original MDP and the policy.

 ![components](https://github.com/DennisGross/COOL-MC/blob/main/documentation/images/incremental_building.png)